Explore-And-Match: Bridging Proposal-Based and Proposal-Free With Transformer for Sentence Grounding in Videos: Method

-The overall pipeline of \vidgtr is illustrated in~\cref{fig:vidgtr}. \vidgtr contains three main components: 1) a feature extractor to obtain a compact video and text representations, 2) a transformer encoder-decoder for contextualization and parallel decoding, and 3) a feed-forward network (FFN) that makes the final span predictions.
+The overall pipeline of \lvtr is illustrated in~\figref{fig:lvtr}. \lvtr contains three main components: 1) a feature extractor to obtain compact video and text representations, 2) a transformer encoder-decoder for contextualization and parallel decoding, and 3) a feed-forward network (FFN) that makes the final segment predictions.

+The architectural details of the \lvtr are in~\figref{fig:transformer}.
+The overall design is similar to that of original transformer encoder-decoder~\cite{vaswani2017attention}.
+First, the transformer encoder processes video-text features, which are extracted from the backbone, added with temporal positional encoding~\footnote{We use a fixed absolute encoding to represent the temporal positions.} at each multi-head self-attention layer.
+Next, the decoder receives learnable proposals and encoder memory and process them with multiple multi-head self-attention and encoder-decoder attention layers.
+Finally, the output of decoder is used to generate the final set of predicted time segments, and also used to measure the correspondence between proposals and text queries.

 \paragraph{Feature Extractor.} An input video $\mathcal{V} \in \mathbb{R}^{T_0 \times C_0 \times H_0 \times W_0}$ passes through the C3D~\cite{tran2015learning} (typical values we use are $T_0=16, C_0=3$ and $H_0=W_0=112$), and is transformed into a video feature $f_v \in \mathbb{R}^{T \times C \times H \times W}$ ($T=1, C=512$ and $H=W=4$).
 Since the input to transformer encoder should be in the form of sequence, we collapse the channel and spatial dimensions into a single dimension ($T \times CHW$).
 Then, we feed the output into a linear layer, which yields $T \times D$ dimensions.
 On the other hand, input language queries $\mathcal{Q}$ break down into a set of word sequences, and then are converted into GloVe~\cite{pennington2014glove} embeddings.
 A set of sentence representations $f_t \in \mathbb{R}^{K \times D}$ ($K \geq 1, D=512$) is obtained via a 2-layer bi-LSTM~\cite{hochreiter1997long}, followed by a linear layer.
 The input sentences are batch-processed by applying zero-padding to have the same dimension $K$ as the largest number of sentences within the batch.
-For a fair comparison, \vidgtr is equipped with a conventional C3D+LSTM backbone, but it can be trained on top of any modern backbone (e.g., CLIP~\cite{radford2021learning}, ViT~\cite{dosovitskiy2020image}).
+For a fair comparison, \lvtr is equipped with a conventional C3D+LSTM backbone, but it can be trained on top of any modern backbone (e.g., CLIP~\cite{radford2021learning}, ViT~\cite{dosovitskiy2020image}).